Store Hours

 Do I have to harden off my seedlings before planting them outside?

-On those beautiful days, clean up the yard before everything blooms in earnest.
-Many people feel inspired to refresh their outdoor space for entertaining, as well.
-Planning your garden lets you make the most of your time and space.
-Remember to measure your garden so you can find fresh mulch near you as soon as it's available.
-No matter what outdoor projects you choose to tackle, The Garden Center in Brenham, TX can help you enjoy your spring activities to the fullest.
+On beautiful spring days, tidy the yard before everything blooms in earnest.
+Plan your garden to make the most of your time and space.
+Don't forget to clean out the shed and sweep the gazebo in preparation for spring, too.
+No matter which plants you need and what outdoor projects you choose to tackle, search for your local plant nursery and find that The Home Depot Garden Center in Brenham, TX can help you enjoy your spring activities to the fullest.

 Plant Hardiness Zones Explained

-For example, you could plant bell pepper seedlings outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
-For best results, choose plants in your zone number or less.
-In other words, a Zone 5 garden can support plants listed as Zones 1–5.
-You can plant seeds indoors roughly a month before you can plant them outside, or direct sow.
-Always read your seed packet for details.
-If you start plants later than recommended, it's not ideal, but it will even out as time passes.
+For example, you could transplant bell peppers outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
+You'll have good results with plants that have your zone number or less.
+In other words, a Zone 9 garden can support plants listed as Zones 1–9.
+You can plant seeds indoors roughly a month before you can plant them outside, known as direct sow.
+Read your seed packet for details.
+If you start seeds a little later than recommended, it's not ideal, but it should even out as time passes.

 Gardening in Your Growing Zone

 Growing season starts early and ends late in this part of the country.
-The weather and climate make it easy to get and keep a beautiful garden.
-A wide variety of flowers, plants, and vegetables thrive in the Gulf region.
-You can even grow citrus trees for fresh fruit when you plant somewhere with good soil drainage.
+The weather and climate make it easy to get and keep a beautiful garden going.
+A wide variety of vegetables, plants, and flowers thrive in the Gulf region.
+If you've got good soil drainage, you can even grow citrus trees.
 You'll have excellent results with peppers of all heat levels and colors, including bell peppers, jalapeños, and more.
 Zucchini, cucumbers, squash, and pumpkins, which are direct sow only, will flourish.
-Tomato plants will yield thriving fruit and leaves, as they're tropical in origin and are happiest in the heat.
+Tomato plants will yield thriving fruit and leaves, as they're tropical in origin and love the heat.

 In balmy Zones 9 and 10, you can begin planning and planting indoors in January if you’d like.
 Zone 8 generally has a slightly later recommendation for indoor starts.
 Cruciferous veggies and garden favorites, like peppers, do well when started inside your home.
 Greens like spinach, artichokes, and fragrant herbs, including basil, parsley, and oregano, also don't mind an early beginning.